Jamie Shackleton: Leeds United

 Despite being in Marcelo Bielsa's starting XI for much of the beginning of the 2019–20 season, Shackleton became the manager's late-game direct replacement for Pablo Hernández and, to a lesser extent, Mateusz Klich as the season wore on.
 Named in the starting team against Derby County in the penultimate game of the season on 19 July 2020, Shackleton scored his first league goal for the club at Pride Park in Leeds' 3–1 win, their first game after being confirmed champions of the Championship.
-Within days he had netted his second goal — against Charlton Athletic (as a substitute for Hernández), which would prove to be Leeds’ final goal scored in the 2019–20 campaign.
+Within days he had netted his second goal — against Charlton Athletic (as a substitute for Hernández), which would prove to be Leeds' final goal scored in the 2019–20 campaign.
 The 2019–20 season saw Leeds promoted to the Premier League after finishing top of the Championship on 93 points, 10 points clear of second-placed West Bromwich Albion.

 In August 2020, Shackleton signed a new four-year contract with Leeds.
 Shackleton made his Premier League debut in the first match of the season against Liverpool on 12 September 2020, coming on as a substitute in the 4–3 defeat at Anfield to the reigning champions.

 Loan to Millwall

-On 19 July 2022, Shackelton joined Millwall on a season long loan.
+On 19 July 2022, Shackleton joined Millwall on a season long loan from Leeds.

+Sheffield United

+On 4 July 2024, Shackleton signed for newly relegated Championship club Sheffield United on a free transfer, after turning down a contract offer from Leeds.